manavkush/nvim/README.md

-#This is my neovim config.
-Clone this to Ny device
+This is my neovim config.
+Clone this to any device